Darnxd/cipherschools/README.md

     Print numbers from 1 to 30, but break the loop when the number is divisible by both 4 and 7.
 Question 15

-    Write a program that prints: "Hello, World!"
+    Write a function greet(name) that prints "Hello, [name]!".
+Take name from user input and call the function.
-    "Print the following using a single print statement with newline characters:
-    Hello, Python!
-    Let's start coding."
+    Write a function calculate_total(price, quantity=1) that uses a default argument.
+Call it once with both arguments, once with just price.
 Question 16

     "Take user input for name and age, and print: